zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ##### Initialize point cloud memory

-First we will initialize the new point cloud and allocate memory.
-To retain color we will allocate memory for both XYZ and RGB (type `pcl::PointXYZRGB`).
+First, we will initialize the new point cloud and allocate memory.
+To retain color, we will allocate memory for both XYZ and RGB (type `pcl::PointXYZRGB`).
 We count the maximum number of points (`maxNumberOfPoints`) while we capture or load the frames.

 When captured directly from camera ([go to source][stitch_by_transformation_count-url])